JesperLekland/react-native-svg-charts/README.md

 ### Custom grid
 The default grid is just a collection of horizontal `Line`s.
-If you simply want to change the direction or styling look at the `gridDirection` & `gridProps` prop.
+If you simply want to change the direction or styling look at the `renderGrid` & `gridProps` prop.
 Some projects might require more control of the grid ( direction, different distributions etc), therefore all affected components support the `Grid` prop.
 The `Grid` prop takes a component and provides the `x`, `y`, `ticks` and `values` props to that component.
 Use them as in the example below